 One question that may rise is how to interpret the size of the observed group differences in intransitivity.
 To answer this question we simulated a logistic choice process with different amounts of noise and computed the expected number of intransitivities.
 If choices were completely random, the percentage of intransitivities should be 25% given the definition of the term (p(A≳B and B≳C and C≳A) = 2*(0.5)^3).
 Therefore 25% forms the upper level of intransitivities that can be expected in our analyses.

+Figure S5: Tree diagram indicating possible intransitive paths from three binary choices

 We used simulations to see how the percentage of intransitive choice triplets changed with the amount of random error or noise in people’s subjective preference judgments for each candy bar (from noise=0 for perfect utility judgments to noise=1 for completely random choices).
 Utilities for each bar were chosen from a standard normal distribution and normally-distributed noise was added to each utility to calculate choice probabilities.
 The mean level of intransitivities ranged from 0.003% at 1% noise to 25% at 100% noise in 1000 simulations.

-Fig S: Median percentage of intransitivities at different noise levels, based on 1000 simulations.
+Figure S6: Median percentage of intransitivities at different noise levels, based on 1000 simulations.
 Error bars indicate standard errors of the simulation means.

 Data cleaning

 Participants were instructed to indicate their preferences within 5 seconds by pressing “1” (for left) or “4” (for right) on the computer keyboard.
 There were trials where participants either failed to respond within the time limit or responded using another button.
 We call the first type of error “timeout trials” and the second “mispress trials.”
+Mispress trials were recoded as 1 if participants mistakenly pressed 2 repeatedly and as 4 if participants mistakenly pressed 3 or 5 repeatedly.
+9 subjects (2 in the control group, 3 in the ETL group and 4 in the MTL group) indicated their preferences using the wrong buttons at least once.
 57 subjects (16 in the control group, 16 in the ETL group and 25 in the MTL group) timed out of at least one trial.
+A single timeout trial, where preference cannot be determined with certainty, affects 19 triplets in the counting intransitivities.
+Percentage of intransitivities was therefore calculated as the ratio of non-affected intransitive triplets out of total non-affected triplets.
+95.61 % of all triplets were immune to these problems (median: 98.25 %).